DeschutesDesignGroupLLC/perscom-docs/docs/components/specialties.md

 The specialities feature allows organizations to track and manage the specific jobs and responsibilities of their personnel.
 This feature enables organizations to create custom specialties, assign personnel to these specialties, and track the performance and progress of their personnel in these roles.
 With this feature, organizations can ensure that their personnel are equipped with the right skills and knowledge to perform their job duties effectively and efficiently.
-Whether you need to track medical specialties, technical specialties, or any other job function, our Specialties feature provides a comprehensive solution to manage and track the roles and responsibilities of your personnel.

 ## External Integration